 - Carbohydrates provide energy.
 Found in whole grain bread, potatoes and apples.

-- Iron makes healthy blood.
+- Iron supports growth and development.
 Found in legumes, lamb, spinach and quinoa.

 SPIRIT: Cook up healthy habits

-As children grow and make choices, they can be overwhelmed by a confusing world that throws convenience and fast food at their feet.
-It is important to help children develop healthy habits that will make it easier for them to continue throughout life.
+Growing up, it can be difficult to maintain healthy eating habits, especially with fast food and convenience advertised so widely.
+It is important to help children develop healthy habits early on which will make it easier for them to maintain throughout life.

 A simple meal can become a fun and exciting learning experience!
 From health education to culture and celebration, the opportunities are endless.